 ~ Amanda Brothers, Owner &

 Certified Professional Dog Trainer (CPDT-KA)

-Amanda & Foggy: "High 5!" in exchange for throwing the ball.
+Amanda & Wren: "High 5!" in exchange for throwing the disc

 Get started today!